colejarczyk/doc/userguide/customers/client/sign_in.rst

    :alt:   Logout

-When customer logout, the Sign-In page returns.
+When customer logouts, the Sign-In page returns.